 Profiles and downloadable Zoom backgrounds

-Fran Allen is an American computer scientist and pioneer in the field of optimizing compilers.
-She was the first female IBM Fellow, and some of her achievements include seminal work in program optimization, compilers and parallelization.
-In her honor, the IBM-sponsored Allen Medal was created in 2020 that recognizes innovative work in computing that has led to a lasting impact on the field of engineering, technology or science.
-The cash prize includes a gold medal and a bronze replica.
+Fran Allen is an American computer scientist and a pioneer in the field of optimizing compilers.
+Among her lifetime accomplishments, Allen was the first woman to be awarded the Turing Award (2006).
+Her contributions to computer science include seminal work in program optimization, compilers and parallelization.
+She was the first female IBM Fellow, and in her honor, the IBM-sponsored Allen Medal was created in 2020 that recognizes innovative work in computing that has led to a lasting impact on the field of engineering, technology or science.
 More

-Gwen Barzey was among the first female programmers in Canada and lead a number of large computerization projects in the insurance industry as well as for the city of Toronto.
+In the 1960s, Gwen Barzey answered a classified ad from an insurance company seeking people interested in becoming data analysts.
+After scoring in the 99th percentile on a computer programming aptitude test, she became one of the first female programmers in Canada, leading a number of large computerization projects in the insurance industry as well as for the city of Toronto.
 More

 Joy Buolamwini is a Ghanian-American computer scientist and digital activist in the MIT Media Lab.
 She founded the Algorithmic Justice League, an organization that looks to challenge bias in decision making software, and she and her work were the subject of the documentary film Coded Bias.
 More